 As we may rely on dividends and other fees paid to us by our subsidiary and affiliated consolidated entities in China, any significant revaluation of the Renminbi may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable on, our ADSs in U.S. dollars.
 To the extent that we need to convert U.S. dollars we received from our initial public offering into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we would receive from the conversion.
 Conversely, if we decide to convert our Renminbi into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes or commercial reasons, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amount available to us.
 For example, the foreign currency exchange gain recorded in our statement of comprehensive income increased significantly from RMB1.9 million for 2012 to RMB19.7 million for 2013.
-The increase was mainly due to RMB appreciation during the period because the majority of the net proceeds from our initial public offering that we converted into RMB has been held by Phoenix New Media Limited whose functional currency is the U.S. dollar.
+The increase in 2013 was mainly due to RMB appreciation during the period because the majority of the net proceeds from our initial public offering that we converted into RMB has been held by Phoenix New Media Limited whose functional currency is the U.S. dollar.
+In 2014, we recorded a foreign currency exchange loss of RMB6.1 million.
+The decrease was mainly due to RMB depreciation against the U.S. dollar.
 Our results of operations are sensitive to changes in exchange rates of the Renminbi.
 Future fluctuations that are adverse to us could have a material adverse effect on our results of operation, financial condition or liquidity.